Azure-Samples/eShopLite-chromadb/README.md

+> ⚠️ **This repository is archived.**
+> All content and ongoing development have been moved to the main **eShopLite** repository: [https://aka.ms/eshoplite/repo](https://aka.ms/eshoplite/repo).
+> Please use the new repository for the latest updates, issues, and contributions.
+---

-﻿# eShopLite - Semantic Search with Chroma DB
+ # eShopLite - Semantic Search with Chroma DB

 eShopLite is a reference .NET application that implements an eCommerce site with advanced search features, including both keyword and semantic search capabilities.
 This version utilizes [Chroma DB](https://devblogs.microsoft.com/dotnet/announcing-chroma-db-csharp-sdk/), an open-source database designed for AI applications, to enhance semantic search functionality.